MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-244-update.md

 ### The Pipelines agent will show warnings for agents running Operating Systems not supported by .NET 8

-We will upgrade the Pipelines agent to use .NET 8 instead of .NET 6.
-To prepare customers who may be using older Operating Systems, we are showing warnings for agents running on an Operating System that is not compatible with .NET 8.
+We will upgrade the Pipelines agent to be built with .NET 8 instead of .NET 6.
+To prepare customers who may be using older Operating Systems, we are showing pipeline warnings for agents running on an Operating System that is not compatible with .NET 8.